Gleb-Barkovskiy/todo-app-react/README.md

 Todo app

-The app is made for the purpose of getting acquainted with Modx
+The app is made for the purpose of getting acquainted with Mobx

 To start a project, use "yarn start" or "npm start" in the project folder